itsmikita/monorepo/README.md

 cd ./apps && bun create vite web
 ```

-The `packages/` folder intended for the code shared between and/or used in your repo's `apps/`.
+The `packages/` folder intended for the code shared between and/or used in your repo's `apps/` folder.

 After creating the workspaces, install all the dependencies from the root folder of your repo like so: